doc-doc/vRGV/README.md

 Anaconda 3, python 3.6.5, pytorch 0.4.1 (Higher version is OK once feature is ready) and cuda >= 9.0.
 For others libs, please refer to the file requirements.txt.

 ## Install
-Please create an envs for this project using anaconda3 (should install [anaconda](https://docs.anaconda.com/anaconda/install/linux/) first)
+Please create an env for this project using anaconda3 (should install [anaconda](https://docs.anaconda.com/anaconda/install/linux/) first)
 ```
 >conda create -n envname python=3.6.5 # Create
 >conda activate envname # Enter